Data for this site is compiled from a number of sources on a daily basis:

 Due to lags in reporting, both at the public health department level and at the New York Times itself, case and mortality numbers may lag behind other figures reported in the media.
 At the same time, because the New York Times obtains data from multiple sources, some case and mortality numbers may actually be higher than what is reported by the state.

 In order to compare rates across neighborhoods, cities, states, or countries, use utilize per capita statistics.
 When we calculate a “rate per capita” or a “per capita rate,” we take our rate and multiply it by a set number of individuals.
 This helps us ensure that our data are expressed relative to the size of the population they describe.
-For example, we typically calculate infant mortality rate by multiplying a given entity’s rate by 1,000.
+For example, we typically calculate infant mortality rate by multiplying a given jurisdiction’s rate by 1,000.
 In the United States, we typically calculate per capita crime rates by taking a city’s or state’s rate, and multiplying it by 100,000.

 Calculating rates is particularly important for mapping these quantities.
 This is sometimes called “normalization” by cartographers.
 By ensuring that we adjust the values mapped for the number of people in a given area, we ensure that our map is not just reflecting variations in population between jurisdictions.